slipstream/SlipStreamDocumentation/docs/administrator_guide/quick_installation.rst

 ==================

-An automated installation script is available to install SlipStream and all of it's dependencies on a CentOS 7 machine.
+An automated installation script is available to install SlipStream and all of its dependencies on a CentOS 7 machine.

 This script will do the following actions on your machine: